2026 Program and Livestream

 Greetings from the Saskatchewan Polytechnic Students’ Association Inc.

-Dr. Has Malik, Provost and Vice President, Academic
+Mary Vaughan, Provost and Vice President, Academic

-Presentation of the Reconciliation in Action Award
+Presentation of the Presentation of Reconciliation in Action Award

-Dr. Has Malik, Provost and Vice President, Academic.
+Mary Vaughan, Provost and Vice President, Academic

 Presentation of Graduates